Bodywork & Fascia

 With regular bodywork, collagen fibers are stimulated to re-orient from a chaotic to an aligned pattern.
 Tissues function with improved strength and elasticity.
 This represents healthier connective tissue.

-Acupuncture, Acupressure/Massage and Yoga stimulate connective tissue, or fascial layers in the body.
+Acupuncture, Acupressure and Yoga stimulate connective tissue, or fascial layers in the body.
 The fascia is what ties our body together, supports the organs, and fosters communication throughout the body.

 In order to more fully appreciate the impact of bodywork it is helpful to understand the exciting new science on connective tissue, or fascia.